nats-io/jetstream/README.md

 JetStream is the [NATS.io](https://nats.io) persistence engine that will support streaming as well as traditional message and worker queues for At-Least-Once delivery semantics.

+**NOTE**: The Technical Preview is over and JetStream is now Generally Available.
+The final documentation is available at the [NATS Documentation Site](docs.nats.io/jetstream/).

+This repository is now not maintained anymore and nightly builds for JetStream has ended.

 # Contents

 - [Concepts](#concepts)